Geontech/docker-redhawk-components/README.md

 # Docker REDHAWK Components

 REDHAWK core-framework release 2.2.8 supports the ability to run waveforms on container orchestration clusters.
 This capability is provided by cluster-specific plugins.
 In order to use those cluster plugins, Docker images of REDHAWK components are needed.
-When using core-framework's default Docker plugin, these images should be present on your machine; when using cluster technology plugins, they should be in the registry referenced in the configuration file ($OSSIEHOME/cluster.cfg).
+When using core-framework's Docker plugin, these images should be present on your machine; when using cluster technology plugins, they should be in the registry referenced in the configuration file ($OSSIEHOME/cluster.cfg).

-the user needs to change the `code type` and `entrypoint` in order to correctly indicate to REDHAWK that they will be using a containerized version of the component.
-The `code type` should be changed the "CONTAINER" and the entrypoint to "<executable>::<container-name>", where the "container-name" does not contain the registry portion of the image name.
-The registry is instead put into the configuration file so that the registry and container name can be concatenated together later in the code.
+The user needs to change the `code type` and `entrypoint` in order to correctly indicate to REDHAWK that they will be using a containerized version of the component.
+The `code type` should be changed to "Container" and the entrypoint to "<executable>::<container-name>", where the "container-name" does not contain the registry portion or tag of the image name.
+The registry and tag are instead put into the configuration file at `$OSSIEHOME/cluster.cfg` so that they all can be concatenated together later in the code.

 These changes to the spd file detailed above can be made to the spd file before compilation and install, or, if it is a build-in REDHAWK component, can be changed directly in SDRROOT (`sudo vi $SDRROOT/dom/components/rh/[ASSET]/[ASSET].spd.xml`).